 I might have a persistent cough - this is my body trying to shift the mucus from my lungs.
 It can make me feel embarrassed but I need to do it to keep my lungs clear.
+I might find it helpful for you to let me leave the classroom to recover.
 My cough isn't infectious.